laurens-runnable/gigmatch/services/e2e-tests/README.md

 1. Tests signal the start and completion of their setup by sending commands to `match-service`.
 These commands result in `TestSetupStarted` and `TestSetupCompleted` events respectively.
-2. In response to these events, `dashboard-consumer` updates a dedicated synchronization table.
-(Which happens to be a MongoDB collection.)
+2. In response to these events, `dashboard-consumer` and `website-consumer` update their respective synchronization tables.
+(These synchronization tables are MongoDB and Elasticsearch collections.)
-3. The test then polls the synchronization table for setup completion, throwing an exception in case of a timeout.
+3. The test then polls the respective synchronization table for setup completion, throwing an exception in case of a timeout.